trtworld/resize-on-the-fly/readme.md

 **Possible Improvements**

-- Configure Api Gateway to not allow unauthorized usage or abuse
+- Configure Api Gateway to not allow unauthorized usage
 - Add error handling in Lambda to get more helpful error responses for the users